 I have heard about it all over Pinterest and finally decided to learn how to bake hard-boiled egged in the oven.
 So today let’s talk about how to make hard boiled eggs in the oven.
 I tried it once, and now I have been making them this way for years.

 Sure boiling eggs isn’t hard.
 Not hard at all.
-However, when you need to make 24…. or maybe 48 at a time for Easter or a giant gathering, it takes a lot less work to throw them in the oven and have the same delicious hard boil eggs without all the extra work or mess.
+However, when you need to make 24…. or maybe 48 for Easter or a giant gathering, it takes a lot less work to throw them in the oven.
+Plus you’ll still get the same delicious hard boil eggs without all the extra work or mess.

 Can you really make hard-boiled eggs in your oven?